-The pDDL currently supports Master, Slave and Mesh modes which can create either Point to Multipoint or Point to Point, or Mesh network topologies.
+The pDDL currently supports Master and Slave modes which can create either Point to Multipoint or Point to Point network topologies.

 Throughput

 The pDDL is capable of up to 25 Mbps throughput.
 The network topology has an effect on how this available throughput is 'shared' between all nodes on the network.